olincb/website/app/views/markdown/blogs/_2023-02-16: More of Tokyo.md

 I relaxed in the public bath (a fake hot spring), and had complimentary shochu and rice.
 There were more people there for sure, but it’s a far less social vibe than the hostel.

-After 2 nights, I checked out and [took the train](https://youtu.be/XtiFpwAOUJA) to Lake Kawaguchi, where I stayed in a ryokan.
+After 2 nights, I checked out and took the train to Lake Kawaguchi.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XtiFpwAOUJA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+At Lake Kawaguchi, I stayed in a ryokan.
 Here’s my room:

 ![My room in the ryokan](/blog/images/2023-02-16_ryokan.JPG)